Cardiogenic Shock

 - Hypotension:

-- Norepinephrine is first-line vasopressor
+- Norepinephrine (NE) is 1st-line vasopressor

-- Milrinone may be considered in conjunction with dobutamine or dopamine
+- Milrinone may be considered in conjunction with dobutamine

 - Pulmonary edema: